I use this herb-infused olive oil on EVERYTHING. Seriously, it jazzes up the plainest of…

 Keto chicken “sandwiches” (copycat chick-fil-A) are even better than the real thing!
 Believe me, I love Chick-fil-A and it’s a darn good thing the closest one is 15 minutes away because I need some distance!
 If they could build a moat around it, that would be even better.

-However, this copycat Keto chicken “sandwiches” is a great healthier alternative that you can enjoy and feel good about afterwards!
+However, this keto chick fil a sandwich is a great healthier alternative that you can enjoy and feel good about afterward!
 Delight in a crispy, tender, deliciously seasoned chicken patty, with infused pickle flavor any time you want!

 It’s important to limit the amount of processed foods, high in fat, salt and sugar, because it’s hard to have a stop button while you’re eating them.
 Carbohydrate & calorie-dense, nutrient-poor foods are designed to make you crave them, because they lack the the nutrition or satiety factors that tell your brain to stop eating them.

-These keto chicken “sandwiches” are made with whole food, nutrient dense ingredients so you don’t have to worry about losing control, you can simply enjoy them.
+These keto chick fil a sandwich are made with whole food, nutrient-dense ingredients so you don’t have to worry about losing control, you can simply enjoy them.

 - Prep chicken: Cut the breasts horizontally (and gently pound them with a meat tenderizer until they’re 1/2 in. thick.
 Place them in a bowl with pickle juice for at least an hour.

 - Dredge chicken: You can set up your dredging station by grabbing 3 bowls.
 In the first put arrowroot flour, an egg wash in the second bowl and the almond flour and seasoning in the 3rd bowl.

 - Fry chicken: Fry the pieces for 4 or 5 minutes until they are nicely browned and firm.
 Take the chicken and place them on paper towels to drain the excess oil.